TeenLife

 Why did you choose to participate in a pre-college summer program?

-I will be going to college soon, so I knew that participating in a summer program on a college campus would help me prepare to stay overnight on my own, without having to depend on my parents, and live by myself for a span of two weeks.
+I will be going to college soon, so I knew that participating in a two-week summer program on a college campus would help me prepare to stay overnight on my own, without having to depend on my parents.
 The experience definitely helped me to become more independent and mature.
-It also gave me a glimpse of what college would be like in a couple of years.
+It also gave me a glimpse of what college would be like when I go.

 How did you decide which summer program was right for you?

-I chose something I was passionate about, which is writing, and researched some schools that I was interested in that had courses to enhance my writing skills.
+I chose writing, which I'm passionate about, and looked at some schools that I was interested in that offered courses to enhance my writing skills.
 Through my research, I found that Summer@Brown was just right for me.

 What was a typical day in your summer program?

-I woke up at around 7:30, got breakfast with my roommate, and then headed to class.
-Class was 3 hours long.
-After class I grabbed lunch with some of my friends and headed back to my dorm.
-At the dorm I did my homework and hung out until my friends finished class.
-Then, we all headed to dinner before going to some of the seminars on campus or have a movie night.
+I woke up around 7:30, got breakfast with my roommate, and headed to my three-hour class.
+After class, I grabbed lunch with some friends and headed back to my dorm where I did my homework and hung out until my friends finished class.
+Then, we all headed to dinner before attending a seminar on campus or enjoying a movie night.

 What advice do you have for teens looking at summer programs?

-My advice would be to take advantage of this great opportunity and always, and I mean always, be open to making new friends and trying new things you’ve never done before.
-I also recommend that if you have a passion, a summer program is a great way to to see if that passion is something you truly want to study in college.
+Take advantage of this great opportunity and always, and I mean always, be open to making new friends and trying new things you’ve never done before.
+If you have a passion for something, a summer program is a great way to see if you want to pursue that passion in college.

 MICHELLE LEIDECKER, Stanford Summer Arts Institute